Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/cli-demo-with-docker.md

 You can inspect chain state via a browser UI:

 - [Polkadot.js](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2Flocalhost%3A9990#/chainstate)
+- Or your prefered Substrate front end UI

 :::note
 When using WSL, **use `localhost`**, not `127.0.0.1`, or the port forwarding may fail.